taymourniazi/Movie-Recommendation-Engine-Case-Study/README.md

 Objective --- Build a recommendation system design

-dataset is freely available at www.grouplens.org
+Dataset is freely available at www.grouplens.org

 Data collected between 1995 to jan 1996